01 of 04

 Unlike brown, green hair, and red slime algae, all of which frequently grow in your tank whether you like it or not, coralline algae must be physically brought into your tank for it to reproduce and populate the various surfaces.

 Coralline algae can be introduced to your tank by installing:

 The more species of coralline that you add to your tank, the more you will see growing on your live rock, substrate and aquarium walls.

 Once you have some coralline algae growth in your tank, let it grow and spread by turning off all tank filters and skimmers, leaving any powerheads running.
 With a single-edged razor blade, scrape the existing coralline off the front and side tank walls.
 The water current generated by the powerhead will spread the coralline scrapings throughout the tank where they will continue to grow.
 After an hour or so, turn the skimmers and filters back on.Continue to 2 of 4 below.

 Coralline Algae Lighting

 As with other forms of algae, coralline algae requires light.
 Exactly how much or little light is required for optimum Coralline growth is debatable, but it appears that some types of coralline algae prefer higher lighting, while others prefer low lighting.
-Aquarists have found that as their tank lights get older and the spectrum and intensity fades, some of their coralline growths actually increase.
-However, these growths die off in the well-lit areas and increase in the lower and/or shaded areas of the tank when the lights were replaced.
+Aquarists have found that as their tank lights get older and the spectrum and intensity fades, their coralline growths increase.
+However, these growths die off in the well-lit areas and increase in the lower and shaded areas of the tank when the lights were replaced.

 What type of lighting is best?
 There is no single answer.
-Some types of coralline will grow better under certain lighting while other types will grow better under a different lighting.
+Some types of coralline will grow better under certain lighting while other types will grow better under different lighting.
 For the most part, it seems that coralline will grow under minimal reef type lighting.Continue to 3 of 4 below.

 03 of 04